mmiller42/autonym/README.md

 These are high-level concepts and vocabulary for working with an Autonym application.

 * **Model**: A model is an instance of the `Model` class provided by Autonym.
 Constructed with a configuration object, a model defines its schema, policies, store methods, and so on.
-A model instance has static methods on it that make it trivial to import elsewhere in the application to create, read, update, and delete resources programmatically.
+A model instance has static methods on it that make it trivial to import elsewhere in the application to create, read, update, and delete records programmatically.
 It's also designed to plug into the Autonym middleware to be evaluated in a HTTP request.

 * **Schema**: A schema is part of a model's configuration.
-It is an object that follows the [JSON schema specification](http://json-schema.org/) for defining the properties of this type of resource.
+It is an object that follows the [JSON schema specification](http://json-schema.org/) for defining the properties of this type of record.

 * **Policy**: A policy is a function that is run when a request hits your API for a particular model action.
 Policies are like Express middleware, with the added advantage that they can be easily chained together in "and" and "or" statements.
 They can be used to validate the request, add computed properties, and manipulate the response before it is returned to the client.
 Since they are just functions, ideally they are defined in other parts of the application and imported into models for easy reuse between different models.